ABOUT THE PROJECT

 To prep the building for becoming Denver’s first true public food market, a rehabilitation project will address necessary repairs, and maximize retail square footage and public-facing elements, while retaining the building’s character.

-This project will set the stage for a vibrant hub of local, fresh, healthful and affordable food.
+Rehabilitation of the building will set the stage for a vibrant hub of local, fresh, healthful and affordable food.
 In response to community wishes, a market of this kind would serve the daily shopping needs in Globeville and Elyria-Swansea (GES) for the first time in generations.

-In the future, the historic space would be filled with a diverse mix of owner-operated stalls, shops and restaurants, featuring fresh food and other craft retail.
+The historic space would be filled with a diverse mix of owner-operated stalls, shops and restaurants, featuring fresh food and other craft retail.
 With a focus on showcasing local products, the market will serve as a vital economic pathway for Colorado’s agriculture industry and local food entrepreneurs.
 Its popularity among locals and tourists will drive the economy in GES and Denver as a whole.

 A TRAVEL DESTINATION